Before submitting your application for the Digital Corps, we encourage you to:

 If you require accommodations at any point of the application or hiring process, please contact GSA HR.

-Applications will close at 11:59pm ET on November 30, 2022.
-Late applications will not be accepted and all applications submitted before the application closed will be considered equally.
 If there are substantially more applicants than Digital Corps openings, applications that are not in the top category may be held at each stage of the process detailed below.

 Shortly after the deadline, all eligible applicants will receive a short project-based assessment to complete.
 The assessment is track-specific and will take no longer than two hours to complete.
-You will have one week to submit the assessment.
+You will have approximately one week to submit the assessment.

 In parallel, up to three pages of your resume (two pages of experience and one page of education) will be reviewed.
 Both applicant resumes and project-based assessments will be reviewed by subject matter experts in the track that you apply in.